 - Ministered to the poor (Roseact & Rays of Hope)

 - Cared for the elderly (Rosehaven)

-As we stand at this milestone of 110 years in a country and a world facing great challenges, we look back and “praise him for all that is past” and we look forward and “trust him for all that’s to come.”
+In a country and a world facing great challenges, we look back and “praise him for all that is past” and we look forward and “trust him for all that’s to come.”